saphir-travel/documentation/content/developer/howtos/website_themes/theming.rst

        ],
     },

-Feel free to reuse the variables in your `theme.scss` file (both the ones you put in your bootstrap file, and the ones used by odoo).
+Feel free to reuse the variables in your :file:`theme.scss` file (both the ones you put in your bootstrap file, and the ones used by odoo).

 **Example**